 Presidential Service Award

 Students have the opportunity to earn the Presidential Service Award.
 They must complete all of the hours within a year.
-They should be turned in as soon as they are completed.
+From April 1st of the current year to the April 1st of the following year will count towards this award.
+The hours should be turned in as soon as they are completed.
 See the link below for the requirements.

 Academic Center Rules